Jasonblalack/zyngapoker/Features.md

 ### Optimizer

+The optimizer feature in Jasy processes the AST before passing it to the compressor.
+It does a lot of things known from other JavaScript compressors as well.
+Generally speaking it optimizes code in a very stable fashion and results in comparable output file sizes like [UglifyJS](https://github.com/mishoo/UglifyJS) or [Closure Compiler](https://developers.google.com/closure/compiler/).
+It out performas [YUI Compressor](http://developer.yahoo.com/yui/compressor/), [qooxdoo](http://qooxdoo.org)'s generator and other older tools by a wide margin.

+**Details:**

 - Dead code elimination removes unreachable code in `if`/`else` blocks, conditional statements `?:`, `switch`/`case` and `AND`/`OR` operators.
 - Supports comparison of hard-coded or permutation added values for `boolean`, `number` and `string` types.